MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 |`GGO_BITMAP`|Returns the glyph bitmap.
 When the function returns, the buffer pointed to by *`lpBuffer`* contains a 1-bit-per-pixel bitmap whose rows start on doubleword boundaries.|
 |`GGO_NATIVE`|Returns the curve data points in the rasterizer's native format, using device units.
 When this value is specified, any transformation specified in *`lpmat2`* is ignored.|

-When the value of *`nFormat`* is 0, the function fills in a [`GLYPHMETRICS`](/windows/win32/api/wingdi/ns-wingdi-glyphmetrics) structure but does not return glyph-outline data.
+When the value of *`nFormat`* is 0, the function fills in a [`GLYPHMETRICS`](/windows/win32/api/wingdi/ns-wingdi-glyphmetrics) structure but doesn't return glyph-outline data.

 *`lpgm`*\
 Points to a `GLYPHMETRICS` structure that describes the placement of the glyph in the character cell.